orxfun/orx-parallel/examples/use_demo_tsp/README.md

 Allocation behavior is the reason to consider this design.
 Here we allocate two tour vectors per active worker thread instead of allocating a new tour per iteration.
 That changes the scaling behavior:

-- immutable: allocation grows with problem size and search intensity; i.e., it is linear in number of cities and number of iterations.
+- immutable: allocation grows with number of cities and number of iterations.
 - `use_vec`: allocation grows with number of threads and number of cities; however, it is **constant** in number of iterations.

 ## Why This Matters